Skip to main content

 Other solar path lights give off a usable amount of illumination, so that you could light up most of your yard with a few of them.

-Still others, like the Ring light, are more like spotlights on a stake.
-A single one lights up my entire walkway area.
-This may be too much light for some uses.
-In that case, look for the option to adjust brightness, or simply consider a less-intense light.
+Still others, like the Ring light, are more like spot-lights on a stake.
+The light output from a single powerful light covers my entire walkway area.
+This may be too much bright light for some uses.
+In that case, look for the option to adjust brightness or shop for something more subtle.

 Jean Levasseur